 $190K in fentanyl, other drugs seized during Portland drug bust

-PORTLAND, Maine (WMTW) -Two men are facing charges after fentanyl, cocaine and crack cocaine were seized from an apartment in Portland Monday night.
+PORTLAND, Maine (WABI) - Two men are facing charges after fentanyl, cocaine and crack cocaine were seized from an apartment in Portland Monday night.

 The Maine Drug Enforcement Agency said the bust was the result of a two-month investigation.